 Indian aviation industry stares at losses of up to USD 3.6 billion in Q1 due to travel ban

 Prime Minister Narendra Modi on Tuesday announced a 21-day complete lockdown from Wednesday, stating that it was the only way of breaking COVID-19 infection cycle.
-"Even with some partial resumption of services in May and June, the financial outcomes may not change significantly," Modi said in his televised address to the nation Monday evening.
+"Even with some partial resumption of services in May and June, the financial outcomes may not change significantly," the CAPA said.

 Noting that the domestic airline sector was already vulnerable even prior to the advent of COVID-19, the CAPA said most Indian airlines have not structured their business models to be able to withstand even regular shocks, such as elevated fuel prices or economic downturns, let alone once-in-a-century events.
 With few exceptions, Indian carriers have weak balance sheets and precarious levels of liquidity, the CAPA said in the report, adding airlines have generated cash to stay afloat through advance sales or sale-and-lease back margins (and government infusion in the case of Air India), but with no cushion to be able to withstand downward cycles.